ShuxiangCao/PyMiniSQL/README.md

 # PyMiniSQL
-Homework for Database Principles of ZJU
+Assignment for Database Principles of ZJU